SneakyPeet/whats-that-function/_functions/clojure.core/conj-peek-pop.md

 ## Example 4

 Here is a side by side comparison of the 3 list types.
-Queues are first in first out (fifo).
-Vectors and lists are first in last out (filo) and they can be used to represent a stack.
+Queues are first in, first out (fifo).
+Vectors and lists are first in, last out (filo) and they can be used to represent a stack.
 Lists are more performant than vectors in this situation.

 |        | Vectors   | Lists      | Queues           |
 |:------:|:---------:|:----------:|:----------------:|